Sean Davis (American football): 2018

 On March 29, 2018, Davis changed his jersey number from No. 28 to No. 21, reverting to his college number after 21 became available due to Joe Haden changing to No. 23.
 Throughout training camp, Davis competed to be a starting safety against Morgan Burnett and Terrell Edmunds.
 Head coach Mike Tomlin named Davis the starting free safety to begin the regular season after the role became vacant after the Steelers released Mike Mitchell.
 He started alongside Terrell Edmunds for the majority of the 2018 season.
-On November 4, 2018, Davis collected a season-high nine solo tackles during a 23–16 win at the Baltimore Ravens in Week 9.
+On November 4, 2018, Davis collected a season-high nine solo tackles during a 23–16 win at the Ravens in Week 9.
 In Week 16, he made five solo tackles, a season-high two pass deflections, and made his only interception of the season during a 31–28 loss at the New Orleans Saints.
-Davis was inactive for the Steelers’ Week 17 win against the Cincinnati Bengals due to a quadriceps injury.
+Davis was inactive for the Steelers' Week 17 win against the Cincinnati Bengals due to a quadriceps injury.
 He finished the season with 80 combined tackles (59 solo), seven pass deflections, and one interception in 15 games and 15 starts.
 Davis received an overall grade of 69.8 from Pro Football Focus, which ranked as the 39th best grade among all safeties in 2018.